Azure Blob storage: Premium (preview), hot, cool, and archive storage tiers

 Storage accounts that support tiering

 You may only tier your object storage data to hot, cool, or archive in Blob storage or General Purpose v2 (GPv2) accounts.
 General Purpose v1 (GPv1) accounts do not support tiering.
 However, customers can easily convert their existing GPv1 or Blob storage accounts to GPv2 accounts through a simple one-click process in the Azure portal.
 GPv2 provides a new pricing structure for blobs, files, and queues, and access to a variety of other new storage features as well.
 Furthermore, going forward some new features and prices cuts will only be offered in GPv2 accounts.
 Therefore, customers should evaluate using GPv2 accounts but only use them after reviewing the pricing for all services as some workloads can be more expensive on GPv2 than GPv1.
-See Azure storage account options to learn more.
+For more information, see Azure storage account overview.

 Blob storage and GPv2 accounts expose the Access Tier attribute at the account level, which allows you to specify the default storage tier as hot or cool for any blob in the storage account that does not have the tier set at the object level.
 For objects with the tier set at the object level, the account tier will not apply.
 The archive tier can only be applied at the object level.
 You can switch between these storage tiers at any time.